dragonfly-science/dragonfly-website/content/work/webrear-case-study/content.md

 externally.
 We were able to coordinate this team and deliver the website, following an extremely tight timetable to meet the Minister’s release date.

-> I believe Dragonfly’s interactive is one of the best visualisations of
-> public data in New Zealand.
-> It presents different dimensions of the data and puts things in perspective by
-> highlighting the relationship between various areas.
->
-> And just from a technical perspective, I think it’s a very polished product.

-<cite>Harkanwal Singh<br />
-Data Editor<br />
-New Zealand Herald.</cite>